Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Methodology

 This study focuses on electron mobility in silicon (110) confinement systems under cryogenic conditions.
+Figure \ref{Fig:fig1_ppt_to_pdf_cropped} shows the FinFET structure \cite{RN21} studied in this paper.
+As shown in Fig. \ref{Fig:fig1_ppt_to_pdf_cropped}, the lateral confinement at each position is calculated, and the corresponding wave functions are used for the scattering rate evaluation.
 To model carrier transport, we employed a multi-valley Monte Carlo method.
+To account for quantum confinement under Si(110), the X-valley states were explicitly separated into the $\Delta_4$ and $\Delta_2$ subbands, and the corresponding quantization effective masses were used for the Schr$\mathrm{\ddot{o}}$dinger subband calculation~\cite{RN5}.

-To begin with, considering the quantum confinement effect, we calculate the effective mass and sub-bands \cite{RN5}.
-Then, the Poisson and Schr$\mathrm{\ddot{o}}$dinger equations were solved to acquire the wavefunction.
+Then, the Poisson and Schr$\mathrm{\ddot{o}}$dinger equations were solved to acquire the wave function as shown in Fig.\ref{Fig:fig1_ppt_to_pdf_cropped}.
 In particular, we apply the localized landscape model \cite{RN6} to obtain the effective quantum potential, which is easier to couple with the Poisson and drift-diffusion solver, and we can obtain a better-converged result.
-Further, these wavefunctions were then utilized to calculate scattering rates for various mechanisms, including (1) acoustic phonon scattering (APS) \cite{RN7}, (2) optical phonon scattering (OPS), (3) remote phonon scattering (RPS) \cite{RN8,RN9,RN10}, (4) surface roughness scattering (SRS) \cite{RN11,RN12}, (5) remote Coulomb scattering (RCS) \cite{RN13,RN14}, and (6) ionized impurity scattering (IIS).
+Further, these wave functions were then utilized to calculate scattering rates for various mechanisms, including acoustic phonon scattering (APS), optical phonon scattering (OPS), remote phonon scattering (RPS), surface roughness scattering (SRS), remote Coulomb scattering (RCS), and ionized impurity scattering (IIS).
+Representative theoretical treatments and parameter sources for these scattering mechanisms can be found in Refs.~\cite{RN7,RN8,RN9,RN10,RN11,RN12,RN31,RN13,RN14,RN22,RN33}.
+The specific theoretical model adopted for each scattering mechanism, together with the corresponding assumptions, parameter values, and literature sources, is summarized in the Supplementary Information and Table~S1.
 To compute the scattering rates, we applied Fermi's Golden Rule \cite{RN15,RN16}, which is given by:

 In this equation, W(k,k$^{'}$) represents the scattering rate for a transition from the initial state k to the final state k$^{'}$, $M_{kk^{'}}$ denotes the matrix element of the scattering process, and $\delta(E_{k^{'}}-E_{k})$ means the energy conservation.